-Undetectable HIV is when the amount of HIV in the body is so low that a blood test cannot detect it.
-People may be able to achieve undetectable levels of HIV by closely following the prescribed course of treatment.
+Doctors consider HIV to be undetectable when the amount of the virus in the body is so low that a blood test cannot identify it.

 Progression to AIDS

-The risk of HIV progressing to AIDS varies widely between individuals and depends on many factors, including:
+The chances of HIV progressing to AIDS vary widely from person to person and depend on many factors, including the:

-- the individual’s genetic inheritance resistance to certain strains of HIV
+- person’s genetic resistance to certain strains of HIV

-For the most part, infections by other bacteria, viruses, fungi, or parasites cause the more severe symptoms of HIV.
+For the most part, other infections — with bacteria, other viruses, fungi, or parasites — cause the more pronounced symptoms of HIV.

 - muscle aches

-During this time, the virus continues to develop and cause immune system and organ damage.
-Without medication that prevents the replication of the virus, this slow process can continue for an average of around 10 years.
+While they feel well and appear healthy, the virus continues to develop and damage the immune system and organs.
+If the person does not take medication that prevents the replication of the virus, this slow process can continue for around 8–10 years.

 Late-stage HIV infection